Skip to content

 3. Log metadata to the object as you normally would.

-You can override existing fields, delete fields, or create new ones.
+You can overwrite existing fields, delete fields, or create new ones.

 import neptune